Section 4. Recorders

 - At terminal and flight service facilities:

-- Where recorders are not convenient to operating quarters, the facility air traffic manager and the Technical Operations local manager must develop an agreement assigning the responsibility for checking and changing recorder tapes, DATs, and DALRs.
+- Where recorders are not convenient to operating quarters, the facility air traffic manager and the Technical Operations local manager must develop an agreement assigning the responsibility for checking the DALR or NVR system for alarm conditions.

-- Where recorders are convenient to operating quarters, air traffic personnel must perform recorder checks.
+- Where recorders are convenient to operating quarters, air traffic personnel must perform recorder checks for alarm conditions.

 - At Federal Contract Flight Service Stations, engineering staff will monitor the operational status of all audio recording equipment.